Pierre2103/CPP_Game/game.md

 ### Synopsis

 The player is the last survivor of a plane crash.
-He has to survive in a 2D world.
-To do so, he has to collect resources to build a shelter, find food and water.
+He has to survive on a desert island.
+To do so, he has to collect resources to build a shelter and find food and water.
 However, the player is not alone.
 He has to avoid enemies and other dangers.
-The player has to survive as long as possible.
+To leave the island, the player needs to find the plane's black box located in the opposite corner of the map.
+To reach it, the player needs to level up by completing quests.
+Allowing him to unlock parts of the island.

 ## Documentation

-### One page Document
+### One-page Document

 #### How to install it

-To install this game, you will need to download the .zip by clicking on the green button `Code` then `Download ZIP` and extract it.
+To install this game, you will need to download the .zip by clicking on the green button `Code` and then `Download ZIP` and extract it.

 Once you extracted the file, click on the `xxx.dmg` to launch the game.

 #### How to play it

+To move the player, we will use the ZQSD keys, `A` to go left, `D` to go right, `S` to go down and `Q` to go up.

+To interact with the world, you will need to press the `Space` key.

+To open the inventory, press the `I` key.

 #### Technical Documentation

 Code
-What type of class we going to create
+What type of class are we going to create

 ##### Constraints